rivanalamsyah/project-akhir-teknologi-mobile/README.md

 # Kelompok Cosmic
-## Rivan Alamsyah / 2100016103
+### Rivan Alamsyah / 2100016103
-## Tri Handaru Arif / 2100016058
+### Tri Handaru Arif / 2100016058
-## Muslim Safiq / 2100016074
+### Muslim Safiq / 2100016074

 # Task Manager App

 ## Overview

-The Task Manager App is a Flutter mobile application designed to help users manage their tasks efficiently.
-The app utilizes the Bloc architecture for state management and incorporates error handling for a smooth user experience.
+TimeWise is a Flutter-based application designed to help users manage time and tasks more effectively and efficiently.
+With features like task logging, reminders, and time tracking, the app ensures users stay organized and productive throughout the day.
+TimeWise provides an intuitive and easy-to-use interface, making it suitable for various groups, from students to professionals.

 ## Features